00mihu/00mihu/README.md

 - 👋 Hi, Michal here, <br>
-technology 🖥 and geography 🌍 passionate, seamlessly integrating code as a programmer and spatial analysis skills as a GIS analyst. <br>
+technology 🖥 and geography 🌍 passionate, seamlessly integrating code as a programmer and spatial analysis skills as a GIS analyst.
 I would love to harness both these to craft intelligent solutions. 🌱🌱🌱

  <!-- I’m Michal
 - 👀 I’m interested in geography, tech, climat and nature